josejuan/distributed-function/README.md

     ./slavesDown slow-primes-exe

+## running / stopping nodes on a remote fresh machine

+(no remote previous configuration is needed and only temporary files will be created)

-## running slave nodes on a fresh machine
+### running slave nodes on a fresh machine

     ./remoteUp remote-machine ./binaries/slow-primes-exe

-## stopping remove slave nodes
+### stopping remove slave nodes

     ./remoteDown remote-machine slow-primes-exe